transkatgirl/Tapestry-Loom/README.md

 ## Known issues

 ### High priority
-- Inserting text in the middle of a node in the editor causes the cursor position to be reset
 - SIGINT signals are currently not handled correctly (release builds contain a dummy handler to prevent accidental data loss)

 ### Low priority